 As I mentioned, stretching can help to limber you up.
 It improves flexibility, giving you a greater range of motion.
 Have you ever tried to start working out when you weren’t feeling very flexible?
 Maybe you tried to work out first thing in the morning or tried to exercise right after having sat for a long time.

 What happened?
 You probably felt stiff and even sore.
 You might not have felt like you had much range in your motion, and the movements may have been difficult to do.

 If you stretch before you work out, you’ll loosen up your muscles, tendons, and joints.
 Everything will work better and flow more easily.
-It’s similar to warming up a car before you take it out for a drive.

 This eases the engine into the higher level of activity, reducing stress on it.
 Likewise, warming up before you get into your main exercise regimen eases your body into the workout.
 Instead of shocking your body with fast, intense activity, you’re gradually moving into it.